Jobs Career Advice Post Job

 That is why it is good for you to arrange your work experience in reverse chronological order so that the employer can see your most recent work experience first.

-When you are listing your previous positions of employment, you should state your job title, the employer (company name), the dates that you worked, and a few sentences that summarize the role.
+When you are listing your previous positions of employment, you should state your job title, the employer (company name), the dates that you worked, and a few sentences that summarise the role.
 Put your key responsibilities, skills, etc. in bullet points to aid readability.

 MMM YYYY - MMM YYYY Company Name, Location